 This past month marked our first major external hire for SparkPath.
 We thought we’d share our process, some lessons learned and the unexpected magical moments that happened along the way.
-It went a little something like this, we:
+It went a little something like this:

-- Considered and defined the attributes of an ideal candidate.
+- We considered and defined the attributes of an ideal candidate;

-- Were pleasantly surprised by the quality of the many applicants and their passion for our mission.
+- We were pleasantly surprised by the quality of the many applicants and their passion for our mission;

-- Got even more surprised by how difficult eliminating qualified candidates was.
+- We were even more surprised by how difficult eliminating qualified candidates was;

-- Eventually hired a candidate fit for the role.
+- We eventually hired a candidate fit for the role.

 Magic moment: I was pleasantly surprised how many people were willing to help.
 Many people voluntarily shared the post on their social media.
 Thank you to all those who shared!
 We met new people because of you and we are grateful.

 According to Indeed, 730 candidates viewed the job posting.
 In total, 156 applied.
 I estimate only about half were actually interested.
 The other half might have clicked ‘Apply’ only out of curiosity, without thinking much about the job or the company.
 At this stage, our goal was to find people who are ‘infected’, to borrow a term from Guy Kawasaki.
-To find people who are infected, I sent a message to all qualified candidates to ask them why they wanted to work for SparkPath.
+To do so, I sent a message to all qualified candidates to ask them why they wanted to work for SparkPath.
 This question helped to filter the most interested candidates to the next stage: the group interview.
 Overall, I was impressed about how much talent was interested in SparkPath’s mission.
 It was encouraging.

 Magic moment: The most exciting part of this process were the personalized messages people added to their applications.
 Many candidates sent messages explaining that they wished they had access to a service like this one when they were younger.